 Medjool dates are full of important nutrients like potassium.
 Getting more potassium in your diet can help with blood pressure and even serve as a natural diuretic.8

 Furthermore, the potassium content in dates is also linked to lowered levels of LDL cholesterol in the body.
-So, if those refined sugars are pumping up your cholesterol levels, replacing them with dates may help bring things back to healthy levels.9
+So, if those refined sugars are pumping up your cholesterol levels, replacing them with dates is a way to sweeten your food naturally and may help bring things back to healthy levels.9

 2. Maple Syrup

 Lately, researchers are finding that maple syrup is rich in some pretty helpful nutrients like phytochemicals, zinc, manganese, and calcium.10

 In fact, 100 grams of pure maple syrup also contains a whopping 165% of the recommended daily value for manganese.11 Perhaps the most nutritional value lies in the antioxidant content of maple syrup, though.

 And one study found as many as 24 antioxidants in a single serving.12 The fact that these help reduce cell damage means there could be a ton of health applications for maple syrup in the future.13